j-quelly/gscp/readme.md

 - [x] remove GET /auth endpoint [11/12/2016]
 - [x] update tests to include roles & permissions [11/13/2016]
 - [x] improve new end point respones [11/13/2016]
-	- [ ] perhaps these can be revisisted, among others.
-Will need to read up on this
 - [x] add validation [11/13/2016]
 	- [x] improved validation messages [11/14/2016]
 - [x] add transformers for each new method [11/13/2016]
+- [x] finish tests [11/16/2016]
+- [ ] Make responses more consistent & follow standard practice.  read more on this...
-	- [ ] will the role/permisison models need to be updated?
+- [ ] will the role/permisison models need to be updated? - read more about models
-- [ ] finish tests

 ### Authors
 - [x] run tests not in debug mode to see what responses are [11/5/2016]